-To the best of our knowledge, this is one of the first detailed investigations of ternary optimization within a quantum annealing framework using a spin-$1$ system with a quadratic anisotropy.
-We find evidence for a narrow but reproducible region in the $(J,D)$ plane where quantum systems outperform classical systems under matched finite-time budgets.
-The advantage becomes most visible when the initial transverse scale $c$ is large and the schedule allocates sufficient time at small $g$, conditions that jointly promote coherent transport across sequences of avoided crossings near order-change boundaries, particularly in the easy-plane sector ($D>0$).
-Conversely, with insufficient driving or an aggressive terminal ramp, AQA can underperform even on classically easy instances.
+Our work provides detailed analyses of finite-time ternary quantum annealing in a spin-1 system with quadratic single-ion anisotropy.
+The observed advantage is most pronounced when the initial transverse scale cc $c$ is sufficiently large and the annealing schedule allocates enough time to the low-g stage of the evolution.
+Under these conditions, the dynamics more effectively exploit sequences of avoided crossings near order-change boundaries, especially in the easy-plane sector.
+By contrast, when the transverse driving is too weak or the final stage of the schedule is too aggressive, anisotropic quantum annealing can underperform even on instances that are relatively easy classically.

-These findings point to a pragmatic strategy for multi valued optimization: shape the problem’s local structure, particularly through the $D$ term, to open coherent pathways, and employ schedules that prioritize the endgame of the evolution.
-A more definitive characterization of the quantum classical performance boundary will require comprehensive spectral and landscape diagnostics, additional observables such as entanglement and participation ratios, and broader baselines and system sizes.
-Taken together, the present results and these next steps outline a concrete path toward establishing when and how spin-$1$ quantum annealing can provide a meaningful advantage in ternary optimization settings.
+These findings suggest a pragmatic design principle for multivalued optimization: engineer the local structure of the problem Hamiltonian, particularly through the anisotropy term D, so as to open coherent transport channels, and use annealing schedules that devote sufficient resolution to the final stage of the evolution.
+A more definitive characterization of the quantum-classical performance boundary will require broader system sizes and baselines, together with more detailed spectral and dynamical diagnostics, including quantities such as entanglement measures and participation ratios.
+Nevertheless, the present results establish a concrete foundation for understanding when and how spin-1 quantum annealing can offer a meaningful finite-time advantage in ternary optimization.